Creating a Seamless Workflow: Best Practices for Content Automation Integration

 H2: Choose tools & design integrations

-Picking the right mix of tools is about matching capabilities to the workflow you actually run, not chasing the newest feature.
+Choose the right mix of tools that match your actual workflow instead of chasing the newest features.
 Start by deciding which problems you need to solve (content generation, orchestration, measurement, delivery), then choose tools that integrate cleanly with your CMS, provide reliable APIs, and expose the telemetry you need to operate at scale.
 Short vendor trials and technical smoke tests will reveal hidden costs and integration friction faster than reading pricing pages.

 H3: Tool categories and selection checklist